johanbissemattsson/sorenholst-se/src/pages/in-english.md

         link: 'http://fritanke.se/bocker/tankar-som-andrar-allt-2/'
         title: Book on thought experiments in Physics and Philosophy
         description: >-
-          My latest book (in swedish) came in the fall 2012 at Fri Tanke förlag (Free Thought Publishers): _Tankar som ändrar allt.
+          My latest book (in Swedish) came in the fall 2012 at Fri Tanke förlag (Free Thought Publishers): _Tankar som ändrar allt.
 Om tankeexperiment och nya världsbilder_ (Thoughts that change everything.
 On thought experiments and new world views).